alphagov/govwifi-terraform/README.md

 Currently there are some key pieces of the infrastructure missing from these modules, as they are managed in the private [`govwifi-build`][govwifi-build] repo.

+This is to avoid publicly disclosing sensitive data to the public, such as:

+ - service keys/secrets (Databases, 3rd party services)
+ - Locations of infrastructure (Bastion / RADIUS / VPN addresses)

 ### Main Terraform config

 This ties all the modules together.
 In short, it:

-- Provides ann AWS provider to the modules, tied to a specific region
+- Provides an AWS provider to the modules, tied to a specific region
 - Configures any sensitive details, mainly around non-region specific values (e.g., RADIUS IP Addresses)
 - Controls which parts of the infrastructure go in which region